Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

-A vertex $u$ is \emph{active} in $Z$ if it is in the $s$-side of $Z_{s,t}$ and $t$-side of $Z.$ We say that a clause $\{u,v\}$ is \emph{active} in $Z$ if it is not satisfied by $Z_{s,t}$ and satisfied by $Z$.
+A vertex $u$ is \emph{active} in $Z$ if it is in the $s$-side of $Z_{s,t}$ and $t$-side of $Z.$ We say that a clause $\{u,v\}$ is \emph{active} in $Z$ if it is violated by $Z_{s,t}$ and satisfied by $Z$.